-You spent a considerable amount of time and effort heavily involved with customer discovery activities.
+You have spent a considerable amount of time and effort heavily involved with customer discovery activities.
 Your minimum viable product was well-received.
 You made the changes suggested by the initial users.
 Finally, your initial wave of customers embraced your offering and provided positive feedback and recommendations.
 But now, sales have virtually stopped – what’s the reason?

 Have you adequately defined your buyers?
 Have you characterized them?
-Do you truly understand their compelling reason to buy from you now?
+Do you truly understand their single compelling reason to buy from you now?
 How have you reached out to them?
 Is your awareness campaign based on “to whom it may concern” or have you determined how to personalize your approach to them?
 Are you hunting with a rifle or blindly shooting with a shotgun at anything that you think might be a target?

 It is commonly understood that you only have a few seconds to attract a prospect’s attention?
 Is your message clear and does it resonate?
 All of us are barraged with requests for our time.
 We all tend to quickly discard requests before we take the time to fully understand the delivered message.
-Think about how you review your emails first thing in the morning.
-Most people quickly discard emails that do not quickly resonate with them or are from known and trusted sources.
+Think about how you review your emails first thing in the morning: Most people quickly discard emails that do not quickly resonate with them or are from known and trusted sources.

 Do prospects quickly understand that you are addressing a problem that they agree needs to be resolved?
 Do they feel a sense of urgency to resolve the issue now?
 Do they understand your value proposition and it stacks up to alternative uses of their time and capital?
 Can your primary prospect contact repeat your message to others – will they champion your offering within their organization?
 Does your offering fall into the category of “nice to have” or does it pass that hurdle and become a “must have, now”?

 Today, virtually every employee has become risk-averse.
 Whether consciously or unconsciously, individuals focus on not losing before they focus on winning.
 Do you represent a “safe” choice?
 Have you given your prospects reason to have confidence in you?
 Do you have references that your prospects can relate to and contact?
 Have you developed a risk-sharing approach with your prospects?
 Most of all, have you established credibility with your prospects?

 Some of the German premium automobile companies offer the same model with pricing varying from $75,000 to $195,000 based on options.
 Even with interactive Internet tools, the task of pricing one of these cars is well beyond the capability or patience of many prospects.
 Are you easy to do business with or are your offerings too complex?
-Can your internal contact explain your offering adequately to others in the organization quickly and with clarity?
-Are your proposals concise with minimal “fine print” or do they more closely mimic a software end user software license agreement?
+Can your internal customer contact explain your offering adequately to others in the organization quickly and with clarity?
+Are your proposals concise with minimal “fine print” or do they more closely mimic an end user software license agreement?

 Once a prospect shows interest and reaches out to you, how long does it take you to respond?
 Is your response tailored to their inquiry or is it a generic response?
 Everyone wants to feel special.
 Do you make the prospect feel special?
 Is your response timely – as viewed by the prospect?
 Do you make them feel that you are interested in them and enthusiastically looking forward to the next step?
 Are you truly ready for the next steps with standard materials and answers to the obvious requests that the prospects are likely to make or are you constantly “reinventing the wheel” with custom responses?

 Your offering may have significant new features, functionality, or capabilities that make you the obvious choice if the prospect doesn’t have an existing solution.
 Do they view what they have as “good enough” for now?
 Is the cost of conversion worth the time and effort in their opinion?
 What can you do to help them make the conversion decision?
 Even if your offering will save the prospect money in the long-run, have you considered their cost of conversion?
 Can you do anything to reduce their costs?

 Unfortunately, when company sales fall short of expectations, the first activity commonly focuses on the sales rep and not any of the previously listed issues.
 The very nature of individuals that select a sales career are motivated to be successful.
 If not successful, more often than not, it is a function of what the company has NOT done to help them be successful.
 Have they been adequately trained on the offering, the competition, addressing objections and impediments, and the market and likely prospect characteristics?
 Are guidelines regarding pricing, delivery, customization, and other offering particulars clearly spelled out?
 The entrepreneur or CEO who, in the past, has been able to address these issues on the spot, must realize that others, lower in the organization, do not have the same insight or authority.
 Are sales reps truly empowered or are they merely messengers that have to rely on others to make basic sales related decisions?